Spec Ops: The Line: Critical reception

-Reviews of Spec Ops: The Line were mostly positive, with many critics praising the narrative, themes, and the provocative take on violence in video games, but noted that it failed to innovate or present a strong multiplayer component.
+Reviews of Spec Ops: The Line were mostly positive, with many critics praising the narrative, themes, and the provocative take on violence in video games, but noted that it failed to innovate, present a strong multiplayer component, and felt tonally uneven.
 Many critics consider the game to be underrated, or overlooked.
 Previews of the game, as well as the game itself, were banned in the United Arab Emirates for the depiction of Dubai in a state of destruction.

 The overall gameplay received mixed reviews.
 Some critics believed that the gameplay was enjoyable, serviceable and acceptable by modern standards, but most others agreed that some of the gameplay mechanics, such as the cover system, lacked polish and were flawed.
 Some critics considered the gameplay generic due to its inclusion of typical shooter elements such as on-rail and turret segments, and stated that such mechanics are unable to help the game differentiate itself from other shooters such as Gears of War, and give the game an identity crisis.
 Some critics lamented that gameplay occasionally disconnects players from the story, creating tonal dissonance.
 Many criticized the game for not having a roll mechanic.
 The artificial intelligence system was criticized for not being strong enough to make the game more gratifying, though some critics thought that the AI system for Adams and Lugo was well-crafted and did not suffer from severe or frequent technical problems, although they may not be able to carry out player's commands.
 Some critics criticized the game's low replay value, unbalanced difficulty level, and sudden difficulty spike.

-The graphics and art design of the game was praised.
 Brandon Justice from Electronic Gaming Monthly stated that he expected the game to look "bland" due to its setting, but he was surprised at how much variety and color there was.
 The game's level design and vibrant colors were also praised.
 Critics agreed that the game's setting, Dubai, was excellent and well-realized; some critics praised Yager for adding different details to the game's world.
 The terrain and landscape was praised for being interesting, unique, and creating "fantastic set piece battles".
-Some commented that the sand mechanic sometimes became gimmicky.
+Some commented that the sand mechanic became gimmicky.
 Many criticized the game's poor textures and the poor rendering of cutscenes.